lfsanche/leonardosanchezaragon/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Leonardo Sánchez-Aragón is Associate Professor at the ESPOL University.
+His research interests include estimating agricultural productivity, evaluating the effectiveness of agricultural insurance and weather derivatives, and the impact of social networks.
+He has served ESPOL as Associate Dean and as Dean of the Faculty of Social and Humanistic Sciences, and Viceminsitry of Economy in Ecuador.
+Currently, he is associated researcher of Center of Rural Research at ESPOL.
 {style="text-align: justify;"}